Everyman Gerrards Cross: Classic and Cannon (1972–1992)

-MGM and ABC (1992-2000)
+MGM and ABC (1992–2000)

-In the 1992 Cannon was bought by MGM and once again the cinema was renamed.
-In 1995 the cinema was taken over by ABC Cinemas.
+In 1992, Cannon was bought by MGM and once again the cinema was renamed.
+In 1995, the cinema was taken over by ABC Cinemas.
 The cinema exterior was altered slightly, with a new red canopy.
-The large floor to ceiling window was removed.
-A new box office was added in the recess where the window once stood.
+The large floor to ceiling window was removed and a new box office was added in the recess where the window once stood.
 The colour scheme in the screens was golden.

 The life of the ABC was fairly short lived as in 2000 ABC was merged with ODEON Cinemas by its owner Cinven.

-ODEON (2001-2015)
+ODEON (2001–2015)

 When the ABC Gerrards Cross was rebranded as ODEON a £250,000 refurbishment was undertaken.
-Firstly, the cinema was given disabled access for the first time in Screen One.
-Secondly, a new larger food concessions area was created by taking out a few rows from the back of Screen One.
+Firstly, the cinema was given disabled access for the first time in screen 1.
+Secondly, a new larger food concessions area was created by taking out a few rows from the back of screen 1.
 The exterior was also renovated.
 The tiles originally added in the 1960s were covered with navy blue tiles and large neon ODEON letters were added.

-In 2009 ODEON Gerrards Cross had its first digital projector installed, with 3D capability.
-In 2011 it was made fully digital, with the ability to air live shows from venues such as the Royal Opera House, the National Theatre and the Metropolitan Opera House.
+In 2009, ODEON Gerrards Cross had its first digital projector installed, with 3D capability.
+In 2011, it was made fully digital, with the ability to air live shows from venues such as the Royal Opera House, the National Theatre and the Metropolitan Opera House.

-In April 2015 it was announced that Everyman Cinemas were in negotiations to purchase ODEON Gerrards Cross along with 3 other ODEON Cinemas.
+In April 2015, it was announced that Everyman Cinemas were in negotiations to purchase ODEON Gerrards Cross along with three other ODEON Cinemas.
 The ODEON was closed on 6 August 2015.
 The new owners immediately began extensive refurbishment works.